• Research

 Cultural mediation projects play an essential role in bridging the gap between artistic proposals and audiences; they encourage the emergence of an aesthetic experience and provide the public with the means to access new forms of interpretation.

-The Cultural Outreach department offers projects for schools (middle and high schools) and higher education establishments, designed to encourage encounters with works and artists, practice and experimentation, in conjunction with our artistic season and the ManiFeste festival.
+The Cultural Outreach department offers projects for schools and higher education establishments, designed to encourage encounters with works and artists, practice and experimentation, in conjunction with our artistic season and the ManiFeste festival.
 These workshops take place over several sessions, led by educators and/or artists, and culminate in a participatory project linked to a work programmed by IRCAM as a part of our season or during our festival in June.
 During the workshops, participants visit IRCAM and attend a performance of the work that inspired them!
 The participants' project is presented at the school and, if possible, at IRCAM or the Centre Pompidou.

 Information transmission@ircam.fr